python/importlib_metadata/docs/index.rst

 efficient ``pkg_resources`` package.

-``importlib_metadata`` supplies a backport of :doc:`importlib.metadata <library/importlib.metadata>` as found in Python 3.8 and later for earlier Python releases.
-Users of Python 3.8 and beyond are encouraged to use the standard library module when possible and fall back to ``importlib_metadata`` when necessary.
+``importlib_metadata`` supplies a backport of :doc:`importlib.metadata <library/importlib.metadata>`,
+enabling early access to features of future Python versions and making functionality available for older Python versions.
+Users are encouraged to use the Python standard library where suitable and fall back to this library for future compatibility.
+Developers looking for detailed API descriptions should refer to the standard library documentation.
-When imported on Python 3.8 and later, ``importlib_metadata`` replaces the DistributionFinder behavior from the stdlib, but leaves the API in tact.
-Developers looking for detailed API descriptions should refer to the Python 3.8 standard library documentation.

 The documentation here includes a general :ref:`usage <using>` guide.